 I’m Richard Lowe.
-I write books for people who have something to say and no time to write it down, and a good amount of that work happens right here in Safety Harbor.
+I write books for people who have something to say and no time to write it down, and a good amount of that work happens right here around St. Petersburg.
 Not “served from a distance.”
 Here.
-I meet clients in town, I’ve given talks in town, and I’ve spent years pointing cameras at its streets.
+I work on Florida’s Gulf Coast, I meet local clients in town, and I’ve spent years pointing cameras at these streets.
 If you want a ghostwriter who actually knows the place you live, that’s a real thing I can offer.

-I’m a photographer as well as a writer, and Safety Harbor has given me no shortage of subjects: the architecture, the waterfront, and the people, who are half the reason an art town is worth photographing in the first place.
+I’m a photographer as well as a writer, and St. Pete has given me no shortage of subjects: the murals, the waterfront, the Pier, and the people, who are half the reason an art town is worth photographing in the first place.
 The same attention that finds a photograph in an ordinary street is the attention I bring to a manuscript: noticing what matters, and framing it so a reader sees it too.

 How I Work Here

-When clients come to town, they usually stay at the Safety Harbor Resort and Spa, the historic place on the springs, and we meet at the little fish restaurant right across the street.
+When local clients want to meet, downtown St. Pete makes it easy: a table near Beach Drive, a walk through the Central Arts District, or a coffee before a stroll past the murals.
+If you want the full picture, here are my ghostwriting services.
 That’s where a lot of books have started: over a good meal, talking through what someone actually wants to say before a single word is drafted.
 It’s a better way to begin a book than a phone call with a stranger three states away.

 My Process

 Every book starts with an interview to find its shape and build a working outline.
 Then we go deep, anywhere from twenty to forty interviews depending on the size of the book.
+I serve clients throughout Pinellas County.
 That’s where your voice and your knowledge come out, and it’s the material everything else is built on.

 I use AI tools to help structure the overview outline, which you approve before any writing starts.
 After that we work chapter by chapter: I outline each chapter, write it myself, and send it to you; you approve or request changes; I revise; and we go back and forth until it’s right.
 That’s about a week per chapter.
 You get revisions as we go, plus one full revision pass at the end.
 A 30,000-word book usually takes about four months through the writing; an 80,000-word book, seven to eight.
-Most of the work is remote, but for local clients, we meet here in Safety Harbor.
+I also work across Florida.
+Most of the work is remote, but for local clients, we meet here in St. Pete.

 What I Actually Do